The Best Wisconsin Homeowners Insurance Companies

-Wisconsin's average annual premiums for homeowners insurance are below the national average — $750 per year for an HO-3 policy, compared to $1,173 nationwide.
+Wisconsin's annual premiums for homeowners insurance are on the lower side — on average $750 per year for an HO-3 policy, compared to the nationwide average of $1,173.
 That said, how much you’ll pay can vary a lot depending on your home’s size, your assets, and your address.
 Use our tool to find your best rates:

 Enter your ZIP code to see the best rates in your area:

-How We Found the Best Homeowners Insurance in Wisconsin
+How We Found the Best Homeowners Insurance Companies in Wisconsin

 Wisconsin Homeowners Insurance Reviews

-When it comes to available discounts and customer service, Allstate is tough to beat.
-It not only has the largest number of discounts but is the only company that offers one for new customers.
-The company also offers discounts for home renovations and roof certifications like our top pick State Farm — an important inclusion for homeowners with older houses.
+When it comes to pricing, Allstate is tough to beat.
+It has the largest total number of discounts we’ve seen, even offering one for new customers.
+Homeowners can also save by renovating old construction or updating their roof — an important inclusion for those with older houses.

-With this attention to customer service in mind, it was no surprise to see that the company is rated just as highly as State Farm for satisfaction during the claims process and with timely claims payment.
-Why isn’t it our top pick?
+With this attention to customer service in mind, it’s no surprise that Consumer Reports rates Allstate just as highly as State Farm for customer interaction and claims satisfaction.
+So why isn’t it our top pick?
 We liked State Farm’s coverage options a bit more, and we missed the inflation guard.
-But if you’re looking for some of the best rates possible and great customer service, Allstate is definitely worth a look.
+But if you’re looking for some of the best rates possible and solid customer service, it’s definitely worth getting a quote from Allstate.

 West Bend Mutual